juvanham/tunmon/readme.txt

 Retry options are retried after the last action did not restore incoming traffic.
 Retry options can reconstruct at a larger interval the tunnel, in case of some unclear external causes. (e.g., ipv4 internet down).
 The same interval steps apply here as for the normal actions.

-A single script can be called on restore of a connection.
+The restore_dev scripts can be called on the restore of a connection.
 A possible use is to write in a file the up state, in case an action marks a connection as down.

+When one or more devices are restored the post_restore_any scrips are executed, this could update the routing tables

 using the arguments '--trace 1', shows total traffic over specified network interfaces and other runtime info